 Need repairs on an old absorber?
 As a manufacturer of dynamometer absorbers and controls, we can often repair otherwise obsolete units.
 L&S does everything, from modernizing electronic power supplies or water-valve controllers to custom winding replacement coils for “Brand-X” dynamometers.

-Call for immediate assistance in developing your own unique testing solution - or e-mail firstname.lastname@example.org for a prompt response. **Approximate; continuous capacities depend on selected absorber and test speed.
+Call for immediate assistance in developing your own unique testing solution - or e-mail firstname.lastname@example.org for a prompt response. *Approximate; continuous capacities depend on selected absorber and test speed.
 Air-cooled absorber loads are rotor temperature dependent.
-Water brake power capacities are RPM dependent and assume a minimum water supply of 1 gpm @ 30 psi for every 20 continuous Hp.
+Water brake power capacities are RPM dependent and assume a minimum water supply of 1 gpm @ 30 to 60 psi for every 20 continuous Hp.
 Call Land & Sea, Inc. at (603) 226-3966 for the approximate capacity of any specific test configuration.